xzoert/graphene/README.md

      $db->commit();
      $db->rollback();

-A typical write block is this made like this:
+A typical write block is thus made like this:

      $db->open();
      try {